ToniWonKanobi/theoveranalyzed.net/posts/2015/2/1/permalinks-in-squarespace.md

 Up until a few days ago, I had been using my own laborious system of permalinking.[^pl] Turns out, I wasn't alone.[^wa] I wanted something better than this.

-In my hunt for how best to add footnotes to Squarespace posts, I also found a [real gem](http://smithjw.me/blog/permalinking-with-squarespace) from [James Smith](https://twitter.com/smithjw) regarding permalinks.
+In my hunt for how best to add footnotes to Squarespace posts, I also found a [real gem][real] from [James Smith][twitter] regarding permalinks.

-He suggested pasting a line of HTML code in the [Post Blog Item Code Injection](http://answers.squarespace.com/search/?q=Post+Blog+Code+Injection&Submit=ô&t=question) section.
+He suggested pasting a line of HTML code in the [Post Blog Item Code Injection][squarespace] section.

 Here is the line of HTML code he suggested: